LibreTactile/.github/docs/contributing.md

 # Contributing to LibreTactile

 Thanks!
 We appreciate your interest in contributing to a LibreTactile project!
 Currently, the organization and its projects are in their early stages, so there will always be something you could do to make this better for everyone.

 ## Before you contribuite

 1. Check out [github's guide to first contributions](https://github.com/firstcontributions/first-contributions) if you are new to contributing, also our discussion tab for new contributors (pending).
-1. Read our general [FAQ](/docs/faq.md) and the README of the project you are working on to familiarize yourself with the overall goal of the project.
+1. Read our general [FAQ](https://www.libretactile.org/faqs.html) and the README of the project you are working on to familiarize yourself with the overall goal of the project.
 1. We encourage you to discuss your contribution with others in the community so you can get constructive feedback on your ideas BEFORE putting in the effort.
 1. Read and follow the [code of conduct](/docs/code_of_conduct.md).
-1. If you are making changes to the hardware design files, don't forget to read the [FAQ](/docs/faq.md#open-hardware) and the [hardware license guide](/docs/hw-license/hw-license-howto.pdf), and adding a brief description of your changes to the [change log](/docs/rd/changes.md).
+1. If you are making changes to the hardware design files, don't forget to read the [hardware license guide](/docs/hw-license/hw-license-howto.pdf), and to add a brief description of your changes to the [change log](/docs/rd/changes.md) before a pull request.
-1. Remember that we are currently at an early stage, so as the projects mature and grow, this guide will evolve.
-Come back to this document from time to time.
+1. Please keep in mind that we are currently in the early stages of our projects, and as they continue to mature and expand, this guide will also evolve.
+We encourage you to revisit this document periodically to stay updated.

 ### Style